-Amount and types of fat we eat affect health and risk of diseaseJanuary 10th, 2014 in Health /
+Amount and types of fat we eat affect health and risk of diseaseJanuary 10, 2014 in Medicine & Health / Health

 Healthy adults should consume between 20 percent and 35 percent of their calories from dietary fat, increase their consumption of omega-3 fatty acids, and limit their intake of saturated and trans fats, according to an updated position paper from the Academy of Nutrition and Dietetics.